 INTERVIEW: In response to the challenges of the coronavirus we have updated our guide to Deathbed Etiquette to examine what is possible now.
 Read on for a conversation with three end-of-life care experts, who contributed to our original guide.

-But as we all know, circumstances have changed in recent weeks and that guide has been amended to take into account ways of accompanying our friends and relatives when the coronavirus pandemic is often preventing us from actually being physically present alongside them.
+But as we all know, circumstances have changed since the onset of the coronavirus pandemic and that guide has been amended to take into account ways of accompanying our friends and relatives when Covid-19 is often preventing us from actually being physically present alongside them.

 We discussed this huge change to how we approach accompanying dying loved ones with three people with specialist knowledge and experience of end of life care.
 Dr Lynn Bassett is a retired health care chaplain, and Dr Jo Elverson and Dr Amy Gadoud, are consultants in palliative medicine.

 Q. Lynn, first of all, what’s the most important thing to take into account at the moment?

 A. (Lynn Bassett) “I think three quite simple things; the dying person, yourself, and then looking out towards friends and family.
 And I think that’s what we probably summed up in the original Deathbed Etiquette’s key points that you’ll find on this website.